 - The address is needed to mail the IRS form 1099 at the end of the year

 - 5000-series account codes are for payroll use only and cannot be used for check requisitions or independent contractor forms

 Miscellaneous Procedures Performed By Accounts Payable Department

-- Requisitions used for foreign drafts and wire transfers are first approved in Accounts Payable and then given to Christine O’Halloran (422-4878) for processing
+- Requisitions used for foreign drafts and wire transfers are first approved in Accounts Payable and then given to Cyndi Sederholm (422-8309) for processing

 - The university does not normally make donations to outside organizations.
 However, in special situations, an exception may be granted.
-Colleges or departments wishing to donate university property or cash to outside entities must first obtain approval from the CFO and Administrative Vice President
+Colleges or departments wishing to donate university property or cash to outside entities must first obtain approval from the Assistant Administration Vice President, Finance

 - Maintenance agreements being submitted for payment on a Fast Track must be approved by Purchasing

 - Travel Study Fast Tracks, or any travel related requests not referencing a travel application number must be approved by the Travel Office.

 - Legal services or payments made to law firms must be approved by General Counsel